chenyang223/chenyang223.github.io/_pages/about.md

 **Chen Yang (杨晨）**
 Email: chenyang12@zju.edu.cn

 I am an Assistant Professor (ZJU-100 Young Professor, 百人计划研究员) in the [Department of Service Science and Operations Management, School of Management](http://www.som.zju.edu.cn/) at Zhejiang University.
-Before that, I obtained my Ph.D. in [Department of Industrial Engineering and Decision Analytics](https://www.ieda.ust.hk/eng/index.php) (IEDA) at Hong Kong University of Science and Technology (HKUST), where I am fortunate to be advised by Professor [Jin Qi](https://www.ieda.ust.hk/eng/faculty-staff.php?catid=5&sid=15&id=22).
+Before that, I obtained my Ph.D. in [Department of Industrial Engineering and Decision Analytics](https://www.ieda.ust.hk/eng/index.php) (IEDA) at Hong Kong University of Science and Technology (HKUST), where I was very fortunate to be advised by Professor [Jin Qi](https://www.ieda.ust.hk/eng/faculty-staff.php?catid=5&sid=15&id=22).

 My research interests lie in understanding the uncertainty in data-driven decision-making.
 Specifically, I am working on healthcare operations management, trustworthy machine learning, and other broad topics in operations research, with tools such as distributionally robust optimization, stochastic programming, and risk measures.